Visiting El Tatio Geysers at Sunrise in the Atacama Desert in Chile

 Between the two of them they managed to cook up pancakes and grilled ham and cheese sandwiches in the middle of the altiplano, and they didn’t just serve one round, the food kept coming.
 They also had pound cake, giant bowls of dulce de leche to spread out on just about everything on the table, and lots of juice, coffee and tea.
 I was a very happy girl!
 So happy in fact that I forgot to photograph our delicious breakfast because I was too busy eating.

-Our truck with Grado 10 Tours in Atacama Desert, Chile
+Tour truck with Grado 10 Tours parked in the Atacama Desert, Chile, during an early morning excursion to the El Tatio Geysers

 Soaking in the views